MichaelViuff/SDJ2/05 MVVM 1/README.md

         }));
 ```

-What about the rule for passwords matching? <br>
+What about the rule for passwords matching?
-Or the rule that a password must be at least 8 characters?<br>
+Or the rule that a password must be at least 8 characters?
 Should that be the responsibility of the View?

-In this course we will take the stance that enforcing these sort of rules is outside of the responsibilities of the View, and limit ourselves to only implement rules that involve the View-elements.
+It seems reasonable to make the claim, that enforcing these sort of rules is outside of the responsibilities of the View.
+Therefore, we limit ourselves to only implement rules that involve the View-elements.

 For now, that means that the View is responsible for providing an input field that only accepts integers, and an input field that only accepts strings with a max length of 20 characters.